 HEAD COACH BILL CLARK

-In 2014, the Blazers had a school record 15 players earn All-Conference USA honors, including three first team selections (RB Jordan Howard, DE Diaheem Watkins and KR J.J.
+The Blazers had a school record 15 players earn All-Conference USA honors during the 2014 season, including three first team selections (RB Jordan Howard, DE Diaheem Watkins and KR J.J.
 Nelson).
 Nelson was also named the school’s first Walter Camp First Team All-American.

-The Blazers also experienced the second-highest increase nationally in home attendance average, increasing by more than 130 percent.
+The Blazers also experienced the country’s second-highest increase in home attendance average, growing by more than 130 percent.

 Prior to UAB, Clark was the head coach at Jacksonville State in 2013 and led the Gamecocks to an 11-4 record, their most victories since the 1992 campaign when JSU won the NCAA Division II National Championship.
 That number set an Ohio Valley Conference record and was also the most wins by a first-year head coach.